SoftwareFlow/vip_heli/README.md

 - [x] Created in Pre-Release v0.5.1
       - basic commands `/heli` and `/helistart`
       - basic function and logic-hookup
-- [ ] v1.0.0 Release with a Fix for landing
+- [x] v1.0.0 Release with a Fix for landing
-      - landing function
+      - landing function (WIP)
       - Fixed the height messurement
 - [ ] Add more commands for control
 - [ ] Add a NUI for the flight